 What are you looking for when you are selecting delegates?

-We are looking for a variety of things in the applications - students who will benefit from the trip, who will be able to work well with the rest of the delegation, and students who will represent us well at the THIMUN conference, for example.
+We are looking for a variety of things in the applications – students who will benefit from the trip, who will be able to work well with the rest of the delegation, and students who will represent UN Youth and New Zealand well at the THIMUN conference, for example.